 How do I pick out a 40-inch TV?

-Before we dive into our recommendations, it's worth going over what we look for when we're reviewing and recommending TVs here on TechRadar.
+Unsure of how to choose?
+It may be worth going over what we look for when we're reviewing and recommending TVs here on TechRadar.

 Ultra HD vs Full HD: That you can’t see a difference between Full HD and Ultra HD on a screen smaller than 55 inches is a common misconception.
 If you take your time and really look at a picture – especially if that picture is using High Dynamic Range – you will see a difference.

 We recommend picking a TV with 4K Ultra-HD and HDR if you can find one.
 They’re not the standard at this screen size, as the cost can outweigh the benefits for someone shopping for an ultra-cheap TV, but if you're serious about video, 4K is vital.